GTMeijer/VulOptiSim/README.md

 We will help you get it working, it might take a bit more effort the first few times.

 ## Install the Vulkan SDK
-Download and install the Vulkan SDK from the [LungarG website](https://vulkan.lunarg.com/).
+Download and install the Vulkan SDK from the [LunarG website](https://vulkan.lunarg.com/).
 The MacOS version uses MoltenVK internally, which supports up to Vulkan 1.2.
 This project only uses Vulkan 1.0 features so that shouldn't be a problem.

 ## To build the project with clang